BIOCHEMISTRY (II) OF GENE EXPRESSION, HUMAN ORGANS AND FUNCTIONS

 • The importance of the transcriptional coactivator PGC-1α for metabolism.

-o Central stroke (in the brain): definition, possible causes.
+o Central fatigue (in the brain): definition, possible causes.

 o Disadvantages and advantages of physical exercise

-Course Overview and Problem-Based Learning: presentation, analysis, discussion of clinical cases of patients with pathological conditions reported in Biochemistry Systems Courses.
+Overview and Problem-Based Learning: presentation, analysis, discussion of clinical cases of patients with pathological conditions

 Hands-on learning: Acquisition of general and specific practical & clinical skills: